gabulyaz/mongo-rake/README.md

 # mongo-rake

-A simple mongodb setup for development on localhost
+A simple mongodb setup for development on localhost.

+I use mongodb frequently together with ruby projects and I needed some automatisation to handle database setup and running on localhost.
+This solution is not perfect than but a good start point to further development.

 ## Usage